miguelmendesduarte/cookiecutter-python-template/README.md

 ## Usage

-Once your project is set up, you can start coding right away!
-The following commands are available to help with common tasks:
+Once your project is set up, **you can start coding** right away! 🥳 The following commands are available to help with common tasks:

 ### Initialize a Github Repository (Optional)